Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.C.2.1 The provider trains all employees on its social goals and how their work contributes to achieving these goals and reinforces this on an ongoing basis.

-Training imparts new skills, ensures a shared culture, and promotes commitment to the strategy.
-Larger and fast-growing institutions or those with high turnover (>20%) need more frequent training so that all new employees have a shared understanding of their roles and responsibilities, including carrying out the social strategy.
+Training imparts new skills, ensures a shared culture, and promotes commitment to the social strategy.
+Larger and fast-growing providers or those with high staff turnover (>20%) need more frequent training so that all new employees have a shared understanding of their roles and responsibilities, including their social performance functions and social targets.
+Refresher trainings on the social goals and targets should be offered to all employees at least annually to ensure that the social performance concepts are reinforced, and new trends, policies, and practices related to social goals are presented and discussed

 Scoring guidance